rchain/rchain/docs/features.md

 #### Bonding a validator
 ##### test: test/test_heterogenous_validators.py::test_heterogenous_validators
 ##### steps:
+### As a Node Validator, I want to be able to remove and retrieve my stake to the network.
+#### Unbonding a validator

 * TBD

 ## Validator rewards
-### As a RChain validator, I want to earn by validating on the RChain network.
+### As a RChain validator, I want to earn rewards by validating on the RChain network.
 ### As a RChain validator, I want to receive the rewards I earn by validating on the RChain network.
 ### As a RChain validator, I want to retrieve the rewards I earn by validating on the RChain network.